Life In Writing…

 (Above Photo: 2018 4th grade poetry presentation, Kendall Elementary)

 my first poetry book, Madrona Grove.
 It was a bit of an experiment and a personal challenge in support of my mental well-being.
-Websites require content which is a pretty broad prompt for writing, I must say, but the content was indeed created.
-From 2012 to 2019 I released three poetry books and an audio album, promoting them all on shannonplawswriter.
-Over time as my life in writing has developed so has the site.
+Websites require content, which is a pretty broad prompt for writing, I must say, but the content was indeed created.
+From 2012 to 2019, I released three poetry books and an audio album, promoting them all on shannonplawswriter.
+Over time, as my life in writing has developed, so has the site.
 I’ve promoted radio programs, poetry writing groups, poetry events, author book launches & interviews, posted first drafts, and flash fiction.
-So, in a nutshell, this website’s purpose is to sell my poetry books and introduce myself to whomever visits.
-My Fools Journey has taken me to interesting places, meeting fascinating, inspiring people along the way and honestly, I simply want to share it with you.
+So, in a nutshell, this website’s purpose is to sell my poetry books and introduce myself to whoever visits.
+My Fool’s Journey has taken me to interesting places, meeting fascinating, inspiring people along the way, and honestly, I simply want to share it with you.

 RECENT COMMUNITY PROJECTS